Procisz/technetic-test/README.md

 ### Info

 - I used Express with NodeJS in BE
-- Database is mariaDB, but the serves is my local computer
+- Database is mariaDB, the server is my local computer
 - You can create and use the exact same database structure with cmd, using the `database.txt` file in the `database` folder

 ### Start